-Now SPM lets you monitor OS and JVM performance metrics of any Java process through the following 5 reports, along with all other SPM functionality like integrated Alerts, email Subscriptions, etc. If you are one of many existing SPM users these graphs should look very familiar.
+Now Sematext lets you monitor OS and JVM performance metrics of any Java process through the following 5 reports, along with all other Sematext functionality like integrated Alerts, email Subscriptions, etc. If you are one of many existing Sematext users these graphs should look very familiar.

 JVM: heap, thread stats